Heavy Duty Ball Winder -Q

 The Std.
 Spindle is what most users need.
 The Small Diameter Spindle is for making smaller balls with smaller center holes BUT it cannot make really large balls (greater than 4-5 ounces).
-A Super Small Spindle is also available as a free-standing option (see spare parts).
+If the user wants to use a Small Diameter Spindle they will need to order that as a separate item (see spare parts).

 Questions & AnswersAsk a Question